 The group meets periodically to identify opportunities to collaborate on improving wildlife habitat, outdoor recreational opportunities, and forest and water resources in the NALMC neighborhood.

-If you are a landowner in the NALMC area and are interested in participating, please contact us.
+If you are a landowner in the NALMC area and are interested in participating.
 We would like to hear from you!